Container Release Policy¶

 Contents and Sources¶

-OSG Software container images will be tagged with at least one of the following tags:
+OSG Software container images will be built at least weekly and tagged with one of the following:

 The OSG will keep images based on the Docker Hub image retention policy.
 In summary, container images that have not been pulled or updated in 6 months will be removed.